Stuart MacGill: Test career

 With Shane Warne serving a drugs ban, MacGill returned to the Caribbean in 2003 and for the next year acted as Australia's sole spinner.
 In the 11 Tests that he played, including the Caribbean tour, he took 53 wickets.
 He played series against Bangladesh, Zimbabwe and India.

 Sri Lanka toured Australia in 2004 and despite Warne returning to the side MacGill kept his spot.
 He struggled throughout the Test series and took just 5 wickets at 46.40.
 He lost his spot in the side and over the next year and a half played just two Tests, both on the spin friendly SCG wicket.
 The first was against Pakistan and his 8 wickets earned him the Man of the Match award.
 The second was against the ICC World XI and he managed 9 wickets.
 He was called up as part of Australia's 2005 Ashes squad but was not used throughout the series.

 MacGill partnered Warne when Australia hosted the West Indies for a Test series in 2005/06.
 He took 5 wickets at Hobart and just 2 in Adelaide.
 He played again in the Tests that followed, against South Africa, and won a place in Australia's squad for their inaugural tour of Bangladesh.
 At Fatullah he took 8 for 108 in the first innings, his career best figures.

 Warne retired from Test cricket at the end of the 2006–07 Ashes series, although MacGill faced competition for a place in the side from several younger players.
-McGill is the quickest spinner to 150 Test wickets in terms of deliveries, when he reached 150 wickets by 8312 deliveries.
+MacGill is the quickest spinner to 150 Test wickets in terms of deliveries, when he reached 150 wickets by 8312 deliveries.

-One Day Internationals

-MacGill was unlucky to not be considered as a serious contender for the One Day International team, taking 6 wickets in three games at an economy of just 3.50.
-He has since retired from that form of the game.
+MacGill played 3 ODIs taking 6 wickets in three games at an economy of 3.50.

 Retirement

 MacGill announced that he would retire after the 2nd Test against the West Indies, due to recurring injuries to his knee and nerves in the arm leading to the fingers.
-Over his career, he has scored more 5-wicket innings than Shane Warne at Sydney Cricket Ground (SCG), which coincidentally is MacGill's middle name initials.
+Over his career, he has scored more 5-wicket innings than Shane Warne at Sydney Cricket Ground (SCG).
 Both Warne and MacGill's records were etched on the home (international) team dressing room's honours board in SCG.

-Twenty20 comeback

 MacGill returned to cricket in the 2011–12 season, signing to play for the Sydney Sixers in Australia's inaugural Big Bash League at the age of 40.
-After strong performances in the tournament, in which the Sixers qualified for the four-team playoff series, he was picked up by the Dhaka Gladiators for US$50,000 in the player auction for the inaugural Bangladesh Premier League, however he abandoned the league amidst a corruption dilemma.
+He was a key member of the side's Premiership triumph against the Perth Scorchers at the WACA, despite being one of the least-fancied sides.